MicrosoftLearning/mslearn-copilotstudio/Instructions/Labs/01-create-copilot.md

 1. Continue the conversation to define your copilot, which should:
     - Use a friendly, professional tone.
     - Not use any publicly accessible websites to get its information (you'll add a source of knowledge for your copilot later).
-    - Not provide any tax advice.
+    - Avoid providing any tax advice.

     When you're done, a preview of the chat interface for your copilot is displayed beside the conversation used to create it.
 An appropriate name for the copilot has also been generated.